ConservationInternational/trends.earth/LDMP/help/source/documentation/calculate.rst

   changes in land cover.

 .. note::
-    Refer to the :ref:`indicator-15-3-1` section of this manual for detailed explanations of how each of these subindicators is computed in
+    Refer to the :ref:`indicator-15-3-1` section of this manual for a detailed explanation of how each of these subindicators is computed in
     |trends.earth|

 There are two ways to calculate the indicators: 1) using a simplified tool that